asfadmin/hyp3-in-a-box/docs/_static/setup.rst

 --------

 Here is an outline of the steps required to get the HyP3 stack running successfully.
+Our goal is to make this list as short as possible.
 Further details on each of these steps will be available in the following sections.

 1. Zip Lambda code/dependencies and upload to an S3 Bucket
 2. Generate an EC2 Key Pair